About the AACC

 - Pedagogy • Place-based education employs the entire community and allows youth to be grounded in their own culture with hands-on, project-based learning.
 This facilitates a sense of ‘belonging’ that will accompany and liberate our children when integrating into non-Indigenous culture.

-This program establishes a direct connection from FNMI artists to venues; disabling logistics and finances as barriers.
+establishes a direct connection from FNMI artists to venues; disabling logistics and finances as barriers.
 We connect and re-connect Indigenous Peoples to endangered traditional and contemporary art forms.

 The project preserves Indigenous art and empowers artists in the following ways: